Rules of the South Hockey Mens League

 practicable and in any event before 1st July.

-- League fixtures will normally be played in two equal blocks on weeks 5 to 15 and 20 to 30 inclusive and within
+- League fixtures will normally be played in two equal blocks commencing on the last Saturday in September and the

-fixture block.
-Further, universities may apply to the relevant league secretary for postponement or preponement
+the week after the first league block.
+Further, universities may apply to the relevant league secretary for

 6. Matches and Condition of Play

-- All matches shall be played in accordance with the rules of hockey.
+- All matches shall be played in accordance with the rules of hockey as approved by England Hockey.

 - The home team shall be responsible for the provision of an adequate supply of suitable hockey balls for each